-Last year was jam-packed with change: I moved to the westernmost tip of France, in Brittany.
-The region’s name, Finistère, roughly translates to “End of the World.”
-Though not as wild as my native Northwest–big farming has done a number on the landscape–Brittany has much to offer in the way of quiet beaches, crashing waves and some of the most spectacular storms I’ve ever witnessed.
-I’m also convinced that rainbows are born out here on the tip of the world: they sprout on the horizon with nearly every cloudburst.
+A few years ago, I moved to the westernmost tip of France, in Brittany.
+The region’s name, Finistère, roughly translates to “Land’s End.”
+Though not as wild as my native Northwest—big farming has done a number on the landscape—Brittany has much to offer in the way of quiet beaches, crashing waves and some of the most spectacular storms I’ve ever witnessed.
+I’m convinced that rainbows are born out here: they sprout on the horizon with nearly every cloudburst.

 Brittany is also one of France’s traditional cider-making regions.
-I recently visited La Maison du Cidre, a micro cider farm reviving traditional methods: no pesticides, no added yeasts, no filtering.
-Like natural wine makers, La Maison du Cidre puts respect for the fruit first.
+One of my favorite producers is La Ferme de Kermarzin, a micro cider farm reviving traditional methods: no pesticides, no added yeasts, no filtering.
+Like natural wine makers, La Ferme de Kermarzin puts respect for the fruit first.
 The result is a surprising natural cider that encapsulates the crisp, bitter-sweet terroir of Finistère.
-Read more about French natural cider in my article for Sprudge Wine.
+Read more about French natural cider in an article I wrote for Sprudge Wine.

 Photo by Jean-Marie Heidinger